This Revelation 18:4 – Come Out Of Her study discusses whether the Brit Chadashah (New Testament) was written in Hebrew.

 That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world.
 Ephesians 2:12

-A Greek Brit Chadash was spread around the Roman Empire, so that the Gospel was proclaimed to the many people who spoke Greek, and by the power of the Ruach Spirit, Messiah’s Ekklesia grew dynamically.
+A Greek Brit Chadashah was spread around the Roman Empire, so that the Gospel was proclaimed to the many people who spoke Greek, and by the power of the Ruach Spirit, Messiah’s Ekklesia grew dynamically.

 Paul was a Hebrew whose ministry was to the gentile churches, so it only makes sense that he would write his letters in the Greek language.